urbanjost/M_intrinsics/md/VERIFY.md

    ! first non-lowercase non-blank character write(*,*) verify(string,low//' ')

-   !! elemental -- using arrays for both strings and for sets
+  ! elemental -- using arrays for both strings and for sets

-   ! first character in "Howdy" not in "de", and first letter in "there!"
-   ! not in "gh"
-   write(*,*) verify(strings,sets)
+   ! note character variables in an array have to be of the same length

    ! check each string from right to left for non-letter write(*,*) 'last non-letter',verify(strings,upp//low,back=.true.)

-   ! note character variables in an array have to be of same length ! find last non-uppercase character in "Howdy"
+   ! find last non-uppercase character in "Howdy"
    ! and first non-lowercase in "There!" write(*,*) verify(strings,[upp,low],back=[.true.,.false.])